 (3) Payment will be made only for the least expensive available mode of transportation suitable to the MA recipient's needs, as determined by the prior authorization official.

-(4) Payment to vendors for transportation services must not exceed the lower of the department established rate, the locally established rate, the locally prevailing rate, or the rate charged to the public, by the most direct route for the mode of transportation used.
-However, payment may be made in excess of the locally prevailing rate or the rate charged to the public when federal financial participation in the MA payment for transportation services is available and such payment is necessary to assure the transportation service.
+(4) Except for fees and value-based payments established by a transportation management broker set forth in a service agreement, payment to vendors for transportation services must not exceed the lower of the department established fee, the locally prevailing fee, or the fee charged to the public, by the most direct route for the mode of transportation used; provided owever, payment may be made in excess of the locally prevailing fee or the fee charged to the public when Federal financial participation in the MA payment for transportation services is available and such payment is necessary to assure the transportation service.

 (5) Payment to vendors will made only where an MA recipient is actually being transported in the vehicle.

 (6) In order to receive payment for services provided to an MA recipient, a vendor must be lawfully authorized to provide transportation services on the date the services are rendered.
 A vendor of transportation services is lawfully authorized to provide such services if it meets the following standards: